sucong0826/WebGPU/README.md

 # WebGPU Demo

-I am happy to dedicate myself to exploring the possibility of WebGPU in Zoom.
+I am happy to dedicate myself to exploring the possibility of WebGPU.
 Now we can run the demo code locally to test WebGPU and compare the performance between WebGPU/WebGL/WebGL2(in progress).

 The demo code is based on a WebCodec sample and expands its UI by adding WebGPU/WebGL/WebGL2 options on it.
 So, if you are going to run the demo, here are some options you need to know how to use.